cofoeducistudent/tam-ms1-c/README.md

 * If interested,  users normally like the option to contact the film promoters if they have any questions, such as what the certification rating is expected to be when the film is released and where it will be shown.

 ## **SITE OWNER GOAL**
-From Black Eagle Film’s perspective, they wish the site to be a first step in their film promotion stratergy, providing the above typically expected information to their customers.
+From Black Eagle Film’s perspective, they wish the site to be a first step in their promotion stratergy for the film , providing typically expected information to their customers.

-They wish the site to reflect the nature of the film and **not pander to 'gore-slasher' type material**.
+They wish the site to reflect the nature of the film and **not pander to 'gore-slasher' type materials**.

 They wish to capture some basic details of their potential customers, by giving them the option to provide email, names, and any other comments.